skip to content

 Cambridge Interfaith Programme

-CIP Religion and Global Challenges Initiative
+Religion & Global Challenges Initiative

-The CIP Religion and Global Challenges Initiative seeks to generate tangible and sustainable solutions to worldwide problems by deepening understanding of the role that religious communities play – and could play – in exacerbating or in alleviating such problems.
+The Religion & Global Challenges Initiative seeks to generate tangible and sustainable solutions to worldwide problems by deepening understanding of the role that religious communities play – and could play – in exacerbating or in alleviating such problems.
 It will bring together theologians, social and natural scientists and religious communities to think through the most pressing global challenges facing us today.

 Scripture & Violence